samjarman/InspireKit/README.md

 # InspireKit
 Inspire your users with the wise words of Shia LaBeouf.

 This library flashes an image of Shia LaBeouf while reciting a line from the [infamous video](https://www.youtube.com/watch?v=nuHfVn_cfHU).

+Advice sound bites include:

+* DO IT!
+* If you're tired of starting voer, stop giving up!
+* JUST DO IT!
+* Make your dreams come true
+* Nothing is impossible
+* What are you waiting for!?
+* Yesterday you said tomorrow
+* Yes you can!
+justdoit.aiff
+* Anyone else would quit, and you're not gonna stop there!

 The combination of sound and image is random.
 Simply drop into your app and inspire your users.

 ![](Assets/inspire-small.png)